 Action or generative research can support the development and testing of strategic options.

-The Green Drop issue should be conceptualized more broadly to include sewer systems and unserviced areas, such as informal settlements.
+It is recommended by the final report that the Green Drop issue should be conceptualised more broadly to include sewer systems and unserviced areas, such as informal settlements.